equalframework/equal-doc/docs/advanced/complex-cases.md

 These controllers contain business logic and group the appropriate actions.
 Based on the fields modified, they trigger the necessary refreshes on the affected objects via the `refresh` methods.
 These refreshes are limited to a single object level or, in some cases, two levels—especially when child objects directly depend on the configuration of their parent (e.g., assignments, consumption, etc.).

 When necessary, these controllers use the `ObjectManager::disableEvents()` method to avoid any conflicts with other events defined on the classes or fields involved.

+## Case : Dealing with large datasets

+(This can be applied in conjunction with other strategies presented here.)

+- Avoid non-stored computed fields.
+- If computed fields are involved, prefer using 'instant' fields.
+- Use the ORM service without relying on collections.

+## Case : Special datasets architecture

+### Deep datasets : TREES
+Using `collections` makes it easy to present data in a tree-like structure by pre-loading several levels of related objects and efficiently building hierarchical relationships.

+By combining this approach with specific front-end logic, UI components can refresh only the parts of the tree that have changed.

+To prevent performance issues, ensure the tree's depth remains limited.

+### MAPS

+To simplify handling large datasets in the front-end, datasets can be structured as associative arrays (e.g., key-value relationships or graph-like data).
+This approach organizes data in a way that enables efficient lookups, updates, and navigation, making it easier to work with extensive and complex datasets.